HEVC-Projects/CPH/README.md

 From both sources above, files are identical.
 Feel free to choose one that is convenient for you.

-Extract all data above to get 111 YUV files and 888 DAT files.
+Extract all data above to get 111 YUV files and 888\*3 DAT files (for the LDP, LDB and RA configurations).
 Then execute "extractCUDepthGrndTruthCPHInter.m" to generate all the samples.

 ## Source Codes